studiolift/dream/README.md

 The Awesome-Docker-Development-Environment-With-Resolving-Domains-Super-Fantastic Dream Machine (for OSX)

+## Requirements

+You must install an appropriate Docker runtime before running the bootstrap.

+Visit https://www.docker.com/products/overview for more details.

 ## Instructions

 Clone and cd to this repo, then run the bootstrapper to get things going